mjschultz/django-tastefulpy/docs/tutorial.rst

             queryset = Entry.objects.all()
             resource_name = 'entry'

-This class, by virtue of being a :class:`~tastypie.resources.ModelResource` subclass, will introspect all non-relational fields on the ``Entry`` model and create its own :mod:`ApiFields <tastypie.fields>` that map to those fields, much like the way Django's ``ModelForm`` class introspects.
+This class, by virtue of being a :class:`~tastefulpy.resources.ModelResource` subclass, will introspect all non-relational fields on the ``Entry`` model and create its own :mod:`ApiFields <tastefulpy.fields>` that map to those fields, much like the way Django's ``ModelForm`` class introspects.

 .. note::

     The ``resource_name`` within the ``Meta`` class is optional.
-If not provided, it is automatically generated off the classname, removing any instances of :class:`~tastypie.resources.Resource` and lowercasing the
+If not provided, it is automatically generated off the classname, removing any instances of :class:`~tastefulpy.resources.Resource` and lowercasing the
     string.
 So ``EntryResource`` would become just ``entry``.

     We've included the ``resource_name`` attribute in this example for clarity,